pras75299/tours/README.md

 ## About Project

-Simple Tours List Project with Following Technologies
+Simple Tours List Project with Use of Following Technologies-

 - React
 - Javascript